Discover it® Business Card review: An easy start for business beginners

 Although this card’s perks aren’t very competitive, Discover cards are known for being accessible since they’re open to those with good credit.
 Since it’s a business card, the Discover it Business requirements call for excellent credit (a FICO score of 740 to 850) to apply.
-But if you have sufficient credit and you own and manage 100 percent of a business that is older than one year, the Discover Business Card pre-approval page should show you have solid approval odds.
+But, if you have sufficient credit and you own and manage 100 percent of a business that is older than one year, the Discover Business Card pre-approval page should show you have solid approval odds.

 Another potential drawback worth considering is that Discover uses its own network, which enjoys less international acceptance compared to the two biggest networks, Visa and Mastercard.
-This may not be an issue for many travelers but as the February 2020 Nilson Report found that 99 percent of U.S. merchants take Discover, and over 48 million merchants across more than 190 countries also accept it.
+This factor may not be an issue for many travelers though, but as the February 2020 Nilson Report found that 99 percent of U.S. merchants take Discover, and over 48 million merchants across more than 190 countries also accept it.

 If you’re concerned about any of these aspects, here are a few other no annual fee, cash back business cards to consider.

 Discover it Business card vs. American Express Blue Business Cash™ Card